jasonjson/jasonjson.github.io/_posts/2015-11-29-burst-balloons.markdown

 - Dynamic Programming
 author: Jason
 ---
 <p><strong><em>Given n balloons, indexed from 0 to n-1.
 Each balloon is painted with a number on it represented by array nums.
 You are asked to burst all the balloons.
 If the you burst balloon i you will get nums[left] * nums[i] * nums[right] coins.
 Here left and right are adjacent indices of i.
-After the burst, the left and right then becomes adjacent.<br />
+After the burst, the left and right then becomes adjacent.</p>

 Find the maximum coins you can collect by bursting the balloons wisely.</em></strong></p>
 <p><a href="https://leetcode.com/discuss/72216/share-some-analysis-and-explanations">read more</a></p>